cdt15/lingam/docs/tutorial.rst

     model = lingam.DirectLiNGAM()
     model.fit(X)

+* If you want to use the ICA-LiNGAM algorithm, replace :class:`~lingam.DirectLiNGAM` above with :class:`~lingam.ICALiNGAM`.

 Using the :attr:`~lingam.DirectLiNGAM.causal_order_` properties, we can see the causal ordering as a result of the causal discovery.